pathumego/fontpakagist/README.md

     make install

-This will also activate the virtualenv, so we can now just type
+This should also activate the virtualenv, so we can just type

     fib

 And if all went well, it will show the available commands.

-However, there's a tricky caveat: every time you open a new terminal or shell, you need to be running the virtualenv before calling `fib`:
+However, if the virtualenv is not running or if you **open a new terminal or shell**, type this before calling `fib`:

     source .env/bin/activate